farzad-yousefi/Institute-for-System-Biology--Cancer-Genome-Cloud/README.md

 # Study of Sample Atrributes Used for Genomic Databases Development

+The Genotype-Tissue Expression (GTEx) project aims to provide to the scientific community a resource with which to study human gene expression and regulation and its relationship to genetic variation.
+This project will collect and analyze multiple human tissues from donors who are also densely genotyped, to assess genetic variation within their genomes.
 Correlations between genotype and tissue-specific gene expression levels will help identify regions of the genome that influence whether and how much a gene is expressed.
-GTEx helps researchers to understand inherited susceptibility to disease and will be a resource database and tissue bank for many studies in the future.

 ## importing libraries